The Perfect Marriage Between Oil & Gas and Renewables

 Want the executive perspective behind this blog?

-Watch Sune Mathiesen, CEO of Lithium Harvest, present “Securing the Supply Chain of Critical Minerals for the Energy Expansion” live at CERAWeek 2025 — where industry leaders gathered to discuss the future of energy.
+Watch Sune Mathiesen, CEO of Lithium Harvest, present “Securing the Supply Chain of Critical Minerals for the Energy Expansion” live at CERAWeek 2025, where industry leaders came together to shape the future of energy.

 Explore the full story of energy integration and lithium innovation below.